flowerc/ModuleInference/README.md

 # ModuleInference
-Correlation-based inference of regulatory signaling and transcriptional modules from time-series data, as published in: Flower CT, Liu C, et al. [manuscript pending]
+Python code to reproduce the correlation-based inference of regulatory signaling and transcriptional modules from time-series data, as published in: Flower CT, Liu C, et al. [manuscript pending]